 - Degenerative disc disease – The discs acting as cushions between the vertebrae deteriorate, leading to pain.

 - Spondylolisthesis – One vertebra slips forwards over another one, causing pain.

 However, pregnancy, muscle spasms, inflammation of the lumbar and/or pelvic muscles, obesity, wearing heels and sleeping on a poor mattress, all contribute to the development of sciatica over time too.

 How Can Chiropractic Help?

-Here at the Bedford Chiropractic Clinic, results from your posture scans and body examinations, that are carried out during the consultation, will determine the cause of your sciatica.
+Here at the Bedford Chiropractic Clinic, results from body examinations, carried out during the consultation, will determine the cause of your sciatica.
 We then aim to treat the cause of your sciatica, using non-invasive and drug-free techniques.
 This involves physical manipulations, which will help realign your spine, taking pressure of the affected nerve, which instantly relieves pain.
 We use sEMG scans to highlight areas of high muscle tension and areas of misalignments.
 Give us a call at 01234 353937 for more info and advice, or to book a consultation.